Education . Advocacy . Resources

 EARS

 FHSR believes in the power of Education and Advocacy so we work to create and fund unique education programs that help parents at each age & stage of their deaf or hard of hearing (DHH) child’s life.
-Literacy is the cornerstone of a deaf or hard of hearing child’s successful school experience.
+Literacy is the cornerstone of a DHH child’s successful school experience.
 The Foundation works to foster a love of reading by encouraging parents to read to their child from birth and through our programs at key inflection points of a child’s education.
-Together in partnership with parents and educators, we hope to build a strong foundation for children living with hearing loss, ensuring every opportunity for DHH kids to achieve on the same level as their hearing peers.
+Together in partnership with parents and educators, we hope to build a strong foundation for children living with hearing loss, ensuring every opportunity for DHH children to achieve on the same level as their hearing peers.

 From diagnosis to college our goal is to provide opportunities for families to learn to be their child’s best advocate and partner in their education.